Together we can make 2021 a success

 “We have to keep that momentum from last year, and the ability to adapt and pivot and innovate based on where we head because there are still so many unknowns.”

 – Kerry Chivers, Brands Director at Direct Line Group (source)

 “We’ve always had mobile working at Siemens, but we’re taking it a step further.
 The basis for this forward-looking working model is further development to our corporate culture.
 These challenges will also be associated with a different leadership style, one that focuses on outcomes rather than on time spent at the office.
 We trust our employees and empower them to shape their work themselves so that they can achieve the best possible results.
 With the new way of working, we’re motivating our employees while improving the company’s performance capabilities and sharpening Siemens’ profile as a flexible and attractive employer.”

 – Ronald Busch, Deputy CEO & Labour Director at Siemens AG (source)

-At Ad Esse, G and I have a business plan that centres around three key strategic priorities:
+At Ad Esse, our business plan that centres around three key strategic priorities: